-ACE-1: Satellite Antarctic IR Composite Images (GIF)
+ACE-1: Antarctic IR Composite Satellite Imagery

 Composite Infrared (IR) imagery of the Antarctic Region collected during the ACE-1 period via McIDAS-X and converted to GIF image format.
 These images consist of polar stereographic projection of the South Pole, 20 km resolution, collected every 3 hours.
 This imagery contains infrared data composited from all available satellites (GOES and POES) during a 3-hourly interval, produced by the University of Wisconsin's Space Science and Engineering Center (SSEC).
 Digital McIDAS Area format files (10 km resolution) were collected every 3 hours at OFPS from the SSEC from which these GIF images were created.

 |Subscribe||Subscribe to receive email when new or updated data is available.|

 |Begin datetime||1995-10-09 00:00:00|

 |End datetime||1995-12-14 23:59:59|

 Map data from IBCSO, IBCAO, and Global Topography.

 Minimum (West) Longitude: -180.00, Maximum (East) Longitude: 180.00

 Additional contact information

 - originator: University of Wisconsin